 "He was passionate about his music.
 He was passionate about giving the people his very best.
 He was passionate about hiring musicians and singers that he felt were the best he could give.
 In that sense he was really a perfectionist about his music.
 He was serious about it.
 I think a lot of the time there are music people who think he was not serious and he was just having fun -- and he was doing that -- but he was very serious about what he wanted the people to experience when he sang."

-Even though Elvis was scheduled for more appearances at the Hilton, December 2-12, 1976, turned out to be his last engagement there.
+Even though Elvis was scheduled for more appearances, Dec.
+2-12, 1976, turned out to be his last engagement there.
 Elvis died of a heart attack on Aug.
 16, 1977 at his Graceland mansion in Memphis, Tenn.

-A year after Elvis' death a statue was dedicated in his honor at the Hilton (now known as the Las Vegas Hotel & Casino) hotel.
-Initially on display outside the showroom in a glass case, the statue was moved outside of the hotel's front door in 2006.
+A year after Elvis' death a statue was dedicated in his honor at the International (now known as Westgate Las Vegas) hotel.

-At the Hard Rock Hotel, one of Elvis' '70s jumpsuits, a gold lamé jacket and a guitar are enshrined under glass.
-While at the Hard Rock Café gold records, belts, a smashed guitar and a telegram from Elvis and the Colonel to the Beatles are just some of the Elvis memorabilia on display.
+At the Hard Rock Café gold records, belts, a smashed guitar and a telegram from Elvis and the Colonel to the Beatles are just some of the Elvis memorabilia on display.

 In 2010 the Strip's entertainment titan, Cirque du Soleil, partnered with CYK and its subsidiary, Elvis Presley Enterprises, plus MGM Mirage to create an Elvis Presley show at Aria.

-"Cirque du Soleil's Viva Elvis" closed after a two-year run, but tributes to the King continue to this day including "Legends in Concert" at Harrah's, "The King Starring Trent Carlini" at LVH - Las Vegas Hotel & Casino and "Tribute Royalty" at V Theater in Planet Hollywood.
-Elvis also has a starring role in "Million Dollar Quartet" at Harrah's.
+"Cirque du Soleil's Viva Elvis" closed after a two-year run, but tributes to the King continue to this day including "Legends in Concert" at the Flamingo Las Vegas and "Million Dollar Quartet" at Harrah's.